 Due to a high volume of active users and service overload, we had to decrease the quality of video streaming.
 Premium users remains with the highest video quality available.
 Sorry for the inconvinience it may cause.
 Donate to keep project running.

+Do you have a video playback issues?
 Please disable AdBlocker in your browser for our website.

 A film of Ernest R. Dickerson is starring DMX, David Arquette, Michael Ealy.
 It centered in a hard-boiled, drug dealer, named King David, who returns to his hometown seeking a truth after a violent death.